ow-mods/ow-mod-man/owmods_core/README.md

 ### On Linux

-On Linux the wine_prefix config variable must be set before running `owmods_core::game:launch_game`.
+On Linux the wine_prefix config variable must be set before running `owmods_core::game::launch_game`.

 To do this call `owmods_core::game::setup_wine_prefix`. **Note that while although this method exists for windows builds, you should not call it (it'll just log an error but still).**